breatheco-de/exercise-product-landing-page-plain-css/README.md

 Use the flex-box CSS rules, here is a great document explaining about it: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

+## 🌱  How to start this project

+This project comes with the necessary files to start working, clone this repository locally or open it with gitpod for a better experience.

 # 🥵 No one tells you this:

 - 40% of the errors when doing HTML are missing or misplaced closing tags, to avoid that you should open a close the tag at the same time and then you fill the tag content.